GooTaLK/disneyplus-clone/README.md

 ## Overview

-On this project I try to replicate a landing page using react.
-The choosen one was [Disneyplus](https://www.disneyplus.com) web page.
+On this project I replied a landing page using react.
+The chosen one was [Disneyplus](https://www.disneyplus.com) web page.

 ## Local deployment

-This app does use of **Vite** and **yarn**. so local deployment is simple as run the following:
+This app makes use of **Vite** and **yarn**, so local deployment is as simple as run the following:

 ```
 yarn build